 The Kjerag hiking trail is around 11km long, and some sections are steep are challenging, but the views across Lysefjord from the mountain plateau are spectacular.
 Outside the summer season, you will need a guide.

 No climbing equipment is needed to reach the Kjeragbolten, however, and there is sometimes a queue of visitors waiting for their turn posing on the boulder.
-To avoid the crowds, come early in the day or in the evening, when the cruise ships have left Stavanger.
+To avoid the crowds, come early in the day or in the evening when the cruise ships have left Stavanger.

-If you would like to explore Kjerag for yourself, you can begin planning your yacht charter now, by looking at all crewed yachts available for luxury yacht charter in Norway.
+If you would like to explore Kjerag for yourself, you can begin planning your yacht charter now, by looking at all crewed yachts available for a luxury yacht charter in Norway.